 Disclaimer: only do this if you have the willpower not to get distracted; the rest of you, move on to the next point...

 Although it can be tricky, discussing with others can be a great revision tool, especially in essay subjects.
 Often you can get to the right answer by discussing it in a group.
 Although you can’t discuss it in the exam, you’re more likely to remember Alicia saying “ I remember that Lord Rosebery was prime minister in 1895 because I used to live on Rosebery Lane”, than you are to remember seeing that (fairly boring) fact written in a textbook.
 You can also quiz each other towards the end of the revision period, and take snack breaks together.

 Don’t Keep Comparing Yourself to Others

 Don’t focus on how much everyone else is revising, it’s totally unhelpful.
 Some people work really hard for six hours in a day and can do no more, others work for 12 hours a day but less intensely, you just need to do what’s best for you.
 Rather than scheduling your revision around how many hours you want to do in a day, try setting goals for what you want to have covered/ which concepts you want to get to grips with.
 Obviously if you’ve done a whole day's worth in 40 minutes, or only done half a day in 12 hours, you need to go back to the drawing board, but in general, it’s far more productive to set knowledge rather than time-based goals.

 Google Some Motivational Quotes

 It’s shockingly easy to feel like revision is the end of the world, and the hardest thing ever.
-To be totally honest, it is really stressful and hard, but getting in a negative mindset won’t help!
+To be totally honest, it is really stressful and hard, but getting into a negative mindset won’t help!
 Do whatever you can to stay positive.
-Watch videos of baby animals, or animals of different species who have made friends, research people who have your dream job and read about their lives, or just find some good old motivational quotes.
+Watch videos of baby animals or animals of different species who have made friends.
+Research people who have your dream job and read about their lives, or just find some good old motivational quotes.
 Life really IS 10% what happens to you and 90% what you make it…